 Get clear about what you really want and what’s most important to you.
 You have to know what you want before you can move toward it.

 If you need help sorting that out, get our program “Should You Stay or Should You Go?” that’s one of best resources available anywhere to help you make this decision.

-If you need more support, work with us personally by phone or Skype and we’ll help you find out what’s really in your heart to do.
+If you need more support, work with us personally by phone or Zoom and we’ll help you find out what’s really in your heart to do.